Liam-cod/harry-potter-gen-z/book_1/chapter_3.md

 “Make Dudley get it.”

-“Poke him with your Smelting stick, Dudley.”
+“Poke him with your Sigma stick, Dudley.”

-Harry dodged the Smelting stick and went to get the mail.
+Harry dodged the Sigma stick and went to get the mail.
 Three things lay on the doormat: Dominos flyer, a charity bag, and — YO TF, a letter for Harry. (there were no bills as Mr Dusley had gone paperless and Aunt Marge sent his a WhatsApp)

 Harry picked it up and stared at it, his heart twanging like a giant elastic band.
 No one, ever, in his whole fckn life, had written to him.
 Who would?
 Who send letters these days.
 He was lonely and depressed af, he had no friends, no other fam — he didn’t belong to the library, so he’d never even got rude notes asking for books back.
 Yet here it was, a letter, addressed so plainly there could be no cap:

-Mr. H. Potter
+Mr. Sigma.
+Potter

-The Cupboard under the Stairs
+The Sigma planet under the Stairs

 4 Privet Drive